Can plastic bags go in your curbside recycling cart?

 When plastic bags and other film and flexible packaging are placed in a curbside recycling cart, they get tangled in the equipment at the recycling sortation facility, wasting time and resources that could be used to successfully recover material.
 Not only is this inefficient, but it also creates a safety hazard for workers and increases the costs to recycle all materials.
 For this reason, plastic bags are considered a recycling “tangler.”
 Find out what other items are recycling tanglers here.

 Even worse than becoming a tangler, when plastic bags are placed in curbside recycling (when you have an open bin or cart), they can become litter!
 Recyclable materials should not be placed in plastic bags in your curbside recycling.

 So, if not recycling, what do I do with plastic bags?

 We encourage everyone to use reusable bags as often as possible and remember to recycle their paper bags curbside.
 But, when it comes to plastic bags, there are other options for recycling and reuse.

 Plastic bags make a great bathroom trash bag and can be reused for that purpose.
 Additionally, they are handy to have around when your beloved best friend does their business on your neighbor’s lawn (we are talking about your dog of course).
 You can also use them to collect used kitty litter.

 If your plastic bags are not being reused for bathroom duties (pun intended), they can be taken back to the store for recycling.
-Along with those plastic bags, you can take plastic wrap that comes around water bottles and paper towels, plastic bread bags, plastic air pouches, and other similar materials to the store for recycling.
+Along with those plastic bags, you can take plastic wrap that comes around water bottles and paper towels, plastic bread bags, plastic air pillows from your online deliveries, dry cleaning bags and any other material with a Store Drop-off label to the store for recycling.
 Don’t see the recycling bin at your retail store for these plastics?
-Make sure you ask at customer service.
+Check for a location near you, or ask at customer service.

-Pretty sure you already know what to throw in your recycling bin?
+Pretty sure you already know what to throw in your recycling cart?
 Check your recycling knowledge here.